8080labs/pyforest/README.md

     - Tensorflow is included in pyforest but pyforest does not install any dependencies.
 You need to install your libraries separately from pyforest.
 Afterwards, you can access the libraries via pyforest if they are included in the [pyforest imports](src/pyforest/_imports.py).

 - __"Will the pyforest variables interfere with my own local variables?"__
-    - Please make sure that you import pyforest at the beginning of your script.
-Then you will always be safe.
+    - No, never. pyforest will never mask or overwrite any of your local variables.
 You can use your variables like you would without pyforest.
 The worst thing that can happen is that you overwrite a pyforest placeholder and thus cannot use the placeholder any more (duh).

 - __"What about auto-completion on lazily imported modules?"__
     - It works :) As soon as you start the auto-completion, pyforest will import the module and return the available symbols to your auto-completer.